-Areas of interest related to the above include modern and contemporary African literature, World Literature, settler colonialism, postcolonial literature and theory, and critical theory.
+Areas of interest related to the above include modern and contemporary Anglophone African literature, world literature, postcolonial literature and theory, continental philosophy and critical theory.

 I am a member of the Postcolonial Studies Association (UK).